50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-The Unicode-bidi property in CSS3 specifies the directionality of text in an element.
+The unicode-bidi property in CSS3 specifies the directionality of text in an element.
 It accepts values like normal, embed, bidi-override, and isolate, allowing for the control of text direction, text layout, and bidirectional text handling.
+This property is essential for handling complex text layouts and ensuring correct rendering of bidirectional text, such as Arabic or Hebrew, in web content.

 80. What are CSS combinators, and how do they work?
 Provide examples.